TruebitProtocol/truebit-eth/README.md

 To exit a container, type `exit`.
 Your container process will remain alive in other windows unless you exited the original window which initiated with the `--rm` flag.

 ### "Share files"
-You can share files between your native machine and the Docker container by copying them into your `docker-clef`, `docker-geth`, or `docker-ipfs` folders.
-If you wish to synchronize a specific local file with a container file, say [`config.json`](#Client-configuration), first copy `config.json` to your local directory [`$YYY`/config.json](#Start-container), and then restart the docker run [command](#Start-container) with an additional volume.
+You can share files between your native machine and the Docker container by copying them into the local `docker-clef`, `docker-geth`, or `docker-ipfs` folders you created [above](#Start-container) or the respective folders in the Docker container, namely `~/.clef`, `~/.geth`, or `~/.ipfs`.
+If you wish to synchronize a specific local file with a container file which does not belong to one of these directories on the container, say [`config.json`](#Client-configuration), first copy `config.json` to your local directory [`$YYY`/config.json](#Start-container), and then restart the docker run [command](#Start-container) with an additional volume, e.g. `-v $YYY/config.json:/truebit-eth/wasm-client/config.json`.
-`
--v $YYY/config.json:/truebit-eth/wasm-client/config.json
-`

 Alternatively, you may copy into (or out of) the container with commands of the following [form](https://docs.docker.com/engine/reference/commandline/cp/).
 ```bash
 docker cp truebit-eth/mydata.txt f7b994c94911:/root/.ethereum/mydata.txt
 ```
 Here `f7b994c94911` is either [`<YOUR CONTAINER NAME>`](#Open-terminal-window) or the container's ID.
 This command copies into the container.
-If you wish to copy from container to local, reverse the order of the files.
+If you wish to copy from container to local, reverse the order of the files in the incantation.

-Finally, when sharing a text file from your local machine, you can simply copy the text into a buffer and then paste into a file on the Docker container via the `vim` or `nano` text editors.
+Finally, for quick text file sharing from your local machine, you can simply copy text into a buffer and then paste into a file on the Docker container via the `vim` or `nano` text editors.

 ## Initializing accounts